eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

             writer.write(msg);

             /* With a normal configuration (see dds::pub::qos::DataWriterQos
-             * for various different writer configurations), deleting a writer will
+             * for various writer configurations), deleting a writer will
-             * dispose all its related message.
+             * dispose of all its related messages.
              * Wait for the subscriber to have stopped to be sure it received the
              * message.
 Again, not normally necessary and not recommended to do
              * this in a polling loop. */